Ease of emission and purity of the violin’s sound depend mainly on the delta between

 The clarity of the timbre is first and foremost conferred by the height of the top plate’s coupling frequency.
 The sensation of a clear timbre is intensified by the height of the A0 and A1 mode frequencies as well as that of the B1+ mode frequency.
 If the combination of these three frequencies is too high, the violin will be at the point of saturation.
 Dynamics and power combined will be too great for a violin bow, and vibrato will be very difficult to obtain.
 Greater pressure on the bow will be required to prevent the hair from slipping on the strings, further saturating them.

 When proper consideration has not been taken of the back plate’s characteristics (the density and elasticity of the wood), deformation of its arch will be observed: it rises under the pressure from the sound post, which itself receives pressure from the strings (12 to 15 kg or 26.5 to 33 pounds).
-The B1+ mode frequency rises by 15 to 20 Hz, irrespective of the moisture content.
 A new violin that sounded very good can become unplayable.

 This problem occurs when thickness is insufficient at the center of the plate and especially on the edges of the C-bouts on very low-density wood with very low elasticity.
 The same phenomenon occurs on medium- or high-density wood where thickness is insufficient to obtain an appropriate free back plate frequency.